STEVE INSKEEP, Host:

 POGGIOLI: Swiss theologian Hans Kung.

-Mr. HANS KUNG (Theologian): I still hope this can be repaired if he would make an act of courageous reform.
+HANS KUNG: I still hope this can be repaired if he would make an act of courageous reform.

 POGGIOLI: Analyst Sandro Magister disagrees.